pjambet/blog/content/posts/til-cli.md

 and also, there are few blog posts out there that recommend against using it, and favor the `system` method.
 In this case we're not really dealing with user input, so it doesn't matter that much from a security standpoint.

-The [`Process.spawn`][8] method accept a bunch of options, there are a bunch, but these are the ones that are interesting to us here:
+The [`Process.spawn`][8] method accepts a bunch of options, there are a lot, but these are the ones that are interesting to us here:

 ```